jsgroth/jgenesis/ARCHITECTURE.md

 Cycle-based emulation core for the Sony SPC700 CPU, which is used in the SNES as a dedicated audio processor embedded inside the APU.

+### `sh2-emu`

+Instruction-based emulation core for the Hitachi SH-2 CPU, used in the Sega 32X and the Sega Saturn.
+This implementation includes the SH7604 hardware features.

 ### `ym-opll`

 Emulation core for the Yamaha OPLL sound chip, used in the Sega Master System FM sound unit expansion and the NES VRC7 mapper.